axios-iiitl/ORION/README.md

 # discordbot
-advanced discord bot for managing different servers
+A discord bot for the Axios Server.